aai-institute/pyDVL/docs/getting-started/glossary.md

 [Implementation][pydvl.value.shapley.montecarlo].
 [[data-valuation|Documentation]].

+### Nyström Low-Rank Approximation

+The Nyström approximation computes a low-rank approximation to a symmetric positive-definite matrix via random projections.
+For influence functions, it is used to approximate the [iHVP][inverse-hessian-vector-product].
+Introduced as sketch and solve algorithm in [@hataya_nystrom_2023], and as preconditioner for [PCG][preconditioned-conjugate-gradient] in [@frangella_randomized_2023].
+[Implementation Sketch-and-Solve (torch)
+][pydvl.influence.torch.influence_function_model.NystroemSketchInfluence].
+[Documentation Sketch-and-Solve (torch)][nystrom-sketch-and-solve].
+[Implementation Preconditioner (torch)
+][pydvl.influence.torch.pre_conditioner.NystroemPreConditioner].

 ### Point removal task

 A task in data valuation where the quality of a valuation method is measured